 In Layman’s words, any data that adheres to a data model with a well-defined structure and can be readily accessed and utilized by computer programs is referred to as Structured data.
 With it, similar items are seamlessly connected in databases to establish relations or classes.
 Such connections enable companies to find hidden patterns with data analytics for making informed decisions for business growth.

-Why Structured Data is Important?
+Why is Structured Data Important?

 What are the Alternatives for Structured Data?

-Semi-Structured Data
+1. Semi-Structured Data

 A hybrid version of Structured data is called semi-structured data, which does not adhere to the formal structure of data models of Relational databases.
 Instead, it uses tags or other markers to distinguish semantic elements and impose hierarchies of records and fields.
 This allows business or data analysts to determine information grouping and hierarchies of the data.
 Often times it is considered a mixture of Structured and Unstructured forms of data.